bingyuzhang/bingyu/index.md

 Currently, I am a second-year Ph.D. student of the Institut Fourier from Oct.
 2019.

-My advisors are Damien Gayet (IF, UGA), Stéphane Guillermou (IF, UGA), and Claude Viterbo (ENS Ulm).
+My advisors are Damien Gayet (IF, Université Grenoble Alpes), Stéphane Guillermou (IF, Université Grenoble Alpes), and Claude Viterbo (LMO, Université Paris-Saclay).

 Here is my [CV](Files/CV.pdf).